about-hugo/about-hugo.github.io/content/examples/_index.md

 This is a collection of hugo examples.

-The repos can be forked and easily deployed to github, see the [Quickstart](hugo/quick/) instructions.
+The repos can be forked and deployed easily to github pages, see the [Quickstart](/hugo/quick/) guide for instructions.